 That more concise, bullet point entry summarizes the information you compiled using the STAR method.
 More importantly, it provides a clear explanation of the type of value that you provided to that employer.

-So, set aside those dull, dry employment descriptions you’ve long relied on for your resumes.
-It’s time to start thinking like a STAR.
-When you do, you will find that the STAR method can help redirect your thoughts.
-I can help you to craft a more compelling resume.
-And that will better ensure that you’re able to land more interviews and get that dream job you deserve!
+It’s time to set aside those dull, dry employment descriptions you’ve relied on for your resumes.
+Start thinking like a STAR.
+When you do, you will find that the STAR method can help redirect your thoughts and can help you to craft a more compelling resume.
+That will better ensure that you’re able to land more interviews and get that dream job you deserve!